 - has trouble with fine motor tasks

 obligation free trial

-Learning ballet can help.
-If you have a two to seven-year-old who loves to twirl and leap, Tiny Toes Ballet might be the right fit for your child.
-Why not come along for a trial lesson.
+If you have a two to seven-year-old who loves to twirl and leap, our dance school’s ballet & dance classes might be the right fit for your child.
+Why not come along and trial our kids ballet & dance classes.